Temple Ahavat Shalom Northridge: Activities

 Temple Ahavat Shalom Northridge is a full-service congregation.
 Hebrew school, Sunday school, youth choir, and bar and bat mitzvah training are available for children of elementary- and middle-school age.
 The synagogue youth group is known as TASTY, for Temple Ahavat Shalom Temple Youth.
 Confirmation is celebrated by students in the 11th grade, who are also invited to take part in an annual educational trip to Washington, DC.

 Social action and adult education programs take place throughout the year.
 These include Sisterhood, MoTAS (Men of Temple Ahavat Shalom), weekly Torah study, adult and youth choirs, a Caring Community to assist congregants who are ill, bereaved or otherwise in need, collection of food items and other goods for deserving individuals or families, periodic blood drives, and a monthly book discussion group.
 The temple's Social Action/Social Justice Committee is assisting with the resettlement of one Ukrainian and three Afghan families living in the San Fernando Valley and has compiled a list of non-profit organizations in support of Ukraine.

-Rabbi Hoffman led temple members on a tour of Israel from October 23 through November 3, 2022.
+Rabbi Hoffman led temple members on a tour of Israel from October 23 through November 3, 2022, and a tour of sites related to the civil rights movement in the spring of 2024.She conducted another tour of Israel in November 2024.

-With social distancing in place since mid-March 2020 due to Covid-19, Hebrew and Sunday school classes, religious services, auxiliary meetings, weekly Torah study and other activities took place remotely via Zoom.
+With social distancing in place since mid-March 2020 due to COVID-19, Hebrew and Sunday school classes, religious services, auxiliary meetings, weekly Torah study and other activities took place remotely via Zoom.
 By spring 2021, as immunizations increased and the rate of Covid infections in Southern California waned, the temple began to offer outdoor Shabbat services with mask-wearing and social distancing, in addition to live-streaming of services on Facebook.
 Services inside the sanctuary resumed in July 2021 but were temporarily switched to a virtual format from December 2021 through February 2022 during a surge of Omicron variant cases.
+Religious services currently are held in the sanctuary and also are live streamed.